Famous writer Terry Pratchett once said, “A marriage is always made up of two people who are prepared to swear that only the other one snores.”

 However, the will to fight for your marriage is a great sign that you still believe in the relationship, and want to see it grow.

-But try to remain patient and vigilant, both with him and yourself.
+Try to remain patient and vigilant, both with him and yourself.

 You’re both human, after all, and you’re bound to make a few mistakes along the way.